NicodemusGurion/nicodemusgurion.github.io/_posts/2023-09-05-What does the Watchtower teach about.md

 *   [The GB receives direction through necromancy](https://wol.jw.org/en/wol/d/r1/lp-e/2007006#h=15)

 *   [Satan also has a false channel of communication](https://wol.jw.org/en/wol/d/r1/lp-e/1955364#h=29).

+[^mouthpiece]: If you actually look at the history if God's people in the Bible it is cert rare that Godonly had one prophet on the scene.
+Most prophets are contemporaries of other prophets.

 ## The Watchtower being a Prophet